sakshi3537/Customer-Review-Web-App/README.md

 Built a Real time customer review system that takes a review from the customer and shows all existing reviews too.

-For Front end, html and css is used.
+For Front end, html and css are used.

 For Backened, flask is used.